 Blogs & Websites

-Sharing PYP Blog
+Link: Sharing PYP Blog

 This blog is a global platform with the purpose of deepening understanding and furthering the implementation of the PYP.
 It hosts all the essential updates, news, links to resources and publications to keep you fully informed.
 The blog articles illustrate diverse experiences in implementing the programme and facilitate the connections among PYP educators around the world.